John Archibald Campbell: Legal career

-Campbell was a member of the "Committee of One Hundred" that went to Washington to persuade President Grant to end his support of what they called the "Kellogg usurpation."
+Campbell was a member of the "Committee of One Hundred" that went to Washington to persuade President Grant to end his support of what they called the "Kellogg usurpation".
 Grant had sent troops to support Governor William Pitt Kellogg of Louisiana.
 Grant initially refused to meet them but later relented; he did not, however, change his position on the matter.

 Death

 Campbell died on March 12, 1889, in Baltimore, Maryland.
 He is interred at Green Mount Cemetery in Baltimore.

 Legacy and honors

 During World War II the Liberty ship SS John A. Campbell was built in Brunswick, Georgia, and named in his honor.

+The John Archibald Campbell United States Courthouse was built in Mobile, Alabama in 1934.
+He is also the namesake for the Federal Building next door, built during the Richard Nixon Administration.